 Businesses frequently outsource data-related tasks to an offshore provider not only because they want to save costs but also they want to make sure that operations will continue throughout the night and during weekends.
-Some routine data mining tasks, such as collecting emails and phone numbers from the web, can be done through the use of software.
+Some routine data mining tasks, such as collecting emails and phone numbers from the web, can be done through the use of the software.
 But, other jobs that require analysis such as interpretation of statistical data will definitely need human intelligence.
-If you've been looking for an outsourcing company that provides data entry and cleansing services but don't know where to start, then the following tips should help you in your search.
+If you’ve been looking for an outsourcing company that provides data entry and cleansing services but don’t know where to start, then the following tips should help you in your search.
 Select the right provider based on the given criteria.

 #1 Find providers of data entry services either through word-of-mouth recommendations or based on positive reviews on the web.